radqnico/mazegenerator/GUIDE.md

 # MazeGenerator — User Guide

 This guide explains how to install, configure, and use MazeGenerator on a Paper server.
-It covers themes, command arguments, performance tips, and example commands — including “extreme” builds to challenge your server.
+It covers themes, command arguments, performance tips, progress HUDs, and example commands — including “extreme” builds to challenge your server.

 ## What It Does

 MazeGenerator builds large, themed mazes in your world without freezing the server.
 It generates the layout and places blocks over time with a per‑tick time budget, chunk‑aware scheduling, and optional hollow walls to reduce block count.

 Key features:
-- Streaming generation and placement — no giant in‑memory queues.
+- Streaming generation and placement — no giant in‑memory queues; optional disk spillover to keep RAM usage bounded.
 - Per‑block material randomization using weighted themes (`themes.yml`).
-- Configurable time budget and batch size to protect TPS.
+- Configurable time budget and batch size to protect TPS; chunk loading can be budgeted or disabled.
-- Optional hollow walls; optional closed roof.
+- Optional hollow walls; optional closed roof; no hard limits on maze size/height (still must fit world Y range).
-- Works across chunks and worlds; chunk loading can be budgeted or disabled.
+- Two-phase HUD: generation and placement each have their own boss bar; action bar updates every second, chat once per minute.
-- Tab‑complete makes arguments easier; `stop` and `reload` subcommands.
+- Tab‑complete makes arguments easier; `stop`, `reload`, and configurable preview skip (`request-confirm`) for instant builds.

 Supported: Paper 1.21.x (`api-version: 1.21`).